juanmiguelrl/breast-cancer-subtyping/README.md

 &emsp;arguments : arguments to pass to the R script

 ### join dataframes options in json (--jd):
-dictionary called "join_data":
+It joins the two dataframes indicated into one dataframe. dictionary called "join_data":
 Compulsory:
 join_data : List of dictionaries containing each one the two dataframes that want to be joined, these dictionaries contain :